getgrav/grav-learn/pages/02.content/03.collections/docs.md

 ##### @root - Top level children + all descendants

-This will effectively get every page in your site as it recursively navigates through all the children from the root page down, and builds a collection of **all** the **published non-modular children** of a site.
+This will effectively get every page in your site as it recursively navigates through all the children from the root page down, and builds a collection of **all** the **published non-modular children** of a site:

 [prism classes="language-yaml line-numbers"]
 content: